 That’s exactly what we do at AutoGrow.

-We create valuable content each week that educates our audience about relevant topics and helps them solve certain problems.
+We create valuable, weekly content that educates our audience about relevant topics and helps them solve certain problems.

 It’s meant to help you (the reader) solve a problem (how to create a newsletter) while providing you with tools, examples, and stats on how to do so.

-What we always do is, we take the introduction from the article and turn it into the newsletter.
+What we always do is take the introduction from the article and turn it into the newsletter.

 Just take a look at the intro from this article in the screenshot below…

-We added it to ActiveCampaign and turned it into the newsletter that was sent out to promote this post.
+We added it to ActiveCampaign and turned it into the newsletter sent to promote this post.

 It’s the exact same content from the intro.
-We just added a CTA button to read the full article, a PS plugging in our services, and the same header image from the article.
+We just added a CTA button to read the full article, a postscript plugging in our services, and the same header image from the article.

-Step 6: Create Your First Draft & Edit It With These Free Tools
+Creating a Newsletter Step 6: Create Your First Draft and Edit It With These Free Tools

-Draft your newsletter and make sure you use a clear and simple vocabulary and easy-to-digest text.
+Draft your newsletter and ensure you use a clear, simple vocabulary and easy-to-digest text.

-Don’t use jargons or fancy words that’ll only make the reading experience for the reader more difficult.
+Don’t use jargon or fancy words that’ll only make the reading experience for the reader more difficult.

-For this, there are 2 tools we at AutoGrow simply love and use all the time.
-They’ll help you nail the perfect tone, and make your writing easier to understand.
+For this, there are two tools we at AutoGrow simply love and use all the time.
+They’ll help you nail the perfect tone and make your writing easier to understand.